 Boeing invites pilots, regulators to briefing as it looks to return 737 MAX to service

-SINGAPORE: Boeing said it invited more than 200 airline pilots, technical leaders and regulators for an information session on Wednesday as it looks to return the 737 MAX to commercial service.
+SINGAPORE: Boeing said on Monday (Mar 25) it invited more than 200 airline pilots, technical leaders and regulators for an information session on Wednesday as it looks to return the 737 MAX to commercial service.

 The meeting is a sign that Boeing's planned software patch is nearing completion, though it will still need regulatory approval.